New User | Need Help? | Forgot Password?

 Even though a living will isn’t legally binding on family or physicians, it can certainly help to reduce the emotional burden family members will face in making extremely difficult decisions about your end-of-life care.
 It’s an important step worth taking while you’re healthy, mentally and physically.

-In addition to an attorney, your bank can also play an important role in estate planning.
-While they do not provide legal advice, Trust Officers at Fidelity Bank offer general guidance regarding estate planning, and they work in conjunction with attorneys to ensure the process goes as smoothly as possible.
+In addition to an attorney, We can also play an important role in estate planning.
+Trust Officers at Fidelity Bank offer general guidance regarding estate planning, and they work in conjunction with attorneys to ensure the process goes as smoothly as possible.
 Upon request, they also provide referrals of attorneys they work with, and trust.

 The Trust Department